Puppies For Dummies Cheat Sheet

 Owning a puppy is definitely fun, but it’s also a huge responsibility.
 You’re essentially caring for a new four-legged member of the family.
-You need to keep your puppy safe and healthy, and you also need to instill good manners and habits so that other folks enjoy your puppy as much as you do.
+You need to keep your puppy safe and healthy, and you also need to instill good manners with puppy housetraining and habits with basic puppy commands so that other folks enjoy your puppy as much as you do.

 Teaching Commands for Puppy Obedience

 To train your puppy, pair the following basic puppy command words with each specific action and use them consistently.
 Give positive reinforcement with treats and attention, and start early: The younger your puppy is when you start, the more attentive she will be to directions and ideas.

 “Follow”: This command says, “I’m the leader, so follow me!”
 Say it whenever you’re leading your puppy on leash.

 “Sit”: This direction is the human equivalent of “Say please.”
 Direct your puppy to sit before giving her anything positive, from meals and treats to toys, or when greeting strangers or friends.

 “Down”: Directing “Down” helps your puppy calm down whenever you’re going to be stationary for a while.

 “Stay”: This direction instills good impulse control.
 Direct your puppy to stay whenever you want her to be still.

 “Wait”: Use this direction for sudden stops or at curbs.
 It says, “Stop and focus on me before proceeding.”